10x10 with Nova Southeastern University

 This on-line, interactive course is an introductory survey of the discipline of biomedical informatics.
 This course will introduce the student to the use of computers for processing, organizing, retrieving, and utilizing biomedical information at the molecular, biological system, clinical and healthcare organization levels.

 The NSU 10x10 course is targeted at individuals with varied backgrounds including medical, nursing, pharmacy, administration, and computer science.
 It will also provide a stepping stone for those wishing to further their education and career development in the field of biomedical informatics.
 The course will describe essential concepts in biomedical informatics that are derived from medicine, computer science and the social sciences.
+The textbooks are as current as publications, editions, and publication times allow for each Term.
+This Term there is a new edition (4th) of the basic textbook by Edward H. Shortliffe.
+Please ensure you purchase the 4th edition.
+It is available in hardcover and electronic form.

 Dr. Jennie Lou is Professor and Director of the Biomedical Informatics Program, Professor of Public Health, and Professor of Internal Medicine at Nova Southeastern University in Fort Lauderdale, Florida.
 Dr. Lou received her education and training from FuDan University in China and McMaster University in Canada.
 She will serve as the Director of the AMIA-NSU 10x10 Program.